sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ## Test Mode

+Having common names for the various black and white box testing modes described above is good basis to develop more tooling support, thus I'll introduce a `TestMode` enumeration.
+It can used to determine the intended test mode a user wants to execute.
+Or if a user want a testing framework to execute in a specific test mode, it can be passed as a parameter.

-The test mode is defined by the relation of one *main* and one *test* module name.
+A test mode is defined by the relation of one *main* and one *test* module name.

 - `C` = `CLASSIC` -> no modules available
 - `M` = `MODULAR` -> main 'module `foo`' and test 'module `bar`' OR main lacks module and test 'module `any`'